Patio Furniture: The Eclectic Approach

 And So the Search Began . . .

 I looked at many options online and read hundreds of reviews.
 (I am a faithful reviewer when I buy a product because I rely on reviews so much when I am making a purchase.)
 I read about wear and tear, early rust, lack of amenities such as the mesh cover I wanted.
 But I also heard people say how much they and their families enjoyed the time they spent around the fire pit they selected.
 My search was fruitful because I finally found one option that met all of my wants and needs at the price point I was willing to pay.
 We bought the Smokeless Wood Fire Pit from Sam’s Club for about $250.
-It’s currently out of stock but check Sam’s often because it is a great fire pit at a reasonable price.
-If you can’t wait, click here for another option from Yaheetech.
+For an alternative, click here for another option from Yaheetech.

 Stainless Steel fire pit